itsnoproblem/pokt-tools/node-monitoring/README.md

 # Real Time Dashboard for Monitoring Pocket Nodes

-This directory contains a docker stack that can be used to provision a solution for monitoring pocket nodes' session participation alongside basic system metrics (CPU, Load Avg, I/O Utilization, etc).
+This directory contains a docker stack that can be used to provision a solution for monitoring pocket nodes' session participation, alongside basic system metrics (CPU, Load Avg, I/O Utilization, etc).

 This setup is by no means exhaustive.
 It is meant to serve as a reference / jumping-off point for those who would like to gain deeper insight into their nodes' performance, and to have the ability to monitor the servicing of relays in